 At that point, it will be a reflection of your knowledge and experience.
 You will intuitively know when you need to pause.

 Ultimately, you will not only trust that your decisions will be the best it can be for that moment, but more importantly, you will decide that you are okay if you were wrong.
 The willingness to learn to continually shape how you address things in the future is the real goal here.

 The next time you’re faced with a decision to make, remember:

 Reactive + Decisive = Wise, Proactive Decisions

-If you’d like to become even better at managing or dealing with difficult people or situations, please visit us at StriveCoachingStudio.com where we tackle a topic each month to add tools in your toolbox that you can implement into your workdays.
+If you’d like to become even better at managing or dealing with difficult people or situations, please visit us at StriveCoachingStudio.com where we tackle a topic each quarter to add tools in your toolbox that you can implement into your workdays.